alverdae/accsus-components/components/skip_link.md

 }
 ```

+You can now style it further to your preferences.
+Keep the following in mind:
+- The text needs a colour contrast of at least 4.5:1 to the background.
+- When styling the skip link off screen, do not set the width and height to `0`, because that could lead to problems with assistive technology.

 ## References
 - [Understanding WCAG 2.2 success criterion 2.4.1 "Bypass blocks" (Level A)](https://www.w3.org/WAI/WCAG22/Understanding/bypass-blocks.html)
 - [W3Schools - Accessibility Skip Links](https://www.w3schools.com/accessibility/accessibility_skip_links.php)